PowerCADD: History

+Description

 PowerCADD is a two-dimensional, WYSIWYG drawing program developed mainly to reproduce the familiarity of manual technical drawing with the advantages of a full geometry tool set (including bezier) and computer graphics, allowing the full mix of line art and raster images.
 PowerCADD is a full metaphor for the design board, providing an elegant easy to learn and easy to use interface, with the integration of both Imperial and Metric dimensioning in familiar "real world" scales.
 An add-on tool set, called WildTools, was developed by an independent programmer, bringing a number of new capabilities to the program, including isometric and perspective-drawing tools.
 Both are available in "demo" form to allow hands-on trial use.

 The current shipping version is PowerCADD 9, which was released August 2010.
 PowerCADD 9 is an Apple Intel Only application.